 Private delivery services (PDSs).

 In addition to the United States mail, you can use the private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
 Go to IRS.gov/PDS for the current list of designated services.

-Private delivery services should send Form 8955-SSA to:Internal Revenue Submission Processing Center
+Private delivery services must send Form 8955-SSA to:Internal Revenue Submission Processing Center

 1973 Rulon White Blvd.